olsza/API-simulator/README.md

 - Compatibility with Docker for straightforward deployment and management.
 - Addition of modules for simulating APIs from different providers.

-## How to Use

-1. Clone the repository.
-2. Set up the environment using Docker.
-3. Upon the implementation of the panel, access it to configure API responses according to your testing needs.
-4. Commence simulating APIs locally without internet dependency.

 ## Contributing

 Contributions to APIs are anticipated and welcomed!
 Whether it involves adding new features, fixing bugs, or enhancing documentation, your contributions will enhance the project for all.
 Refer to the [contribution guidelines](CONTRIBUTING.md) for more information.